 Use the portfolio Kanban to accelerate

 The key to successful Kanban use is limiting work-in-process (WIP).
 Reducing the number of items in-flight enables items to be completed quickly.

 Most initiative or project-level Kanbans will contain one Building or In Development column where active development effort is happening.
 This column is a good candidate for a first WIP limit.

 If you have semi-stable, cross-functional teams that pull new initiatives when ready, consider setting your WIP limit to the number of teams that you have as a starting point.
-In many cases you’ll go faster if multiple teams work together on initiatives, but it is normal for a team to be finishing up one initiative as they start on another one.
+In many cases you will go faster if multiple teams work together on initiatives, but it is normal for a team to be finishing one initiative as they start on another one.

 What if I don’t have stable teams?

-Many organizations aren’t in a position where they’re flowing work across cross-functional teams.
-In this case you’ll need to start somewhere.
+Many organizations are not in a position where they are flowing work across cross-functional teams.
+In this case you will need to start somewhere.
 Add up the number of developers, testers, and other team members you have and divide by 7 (as an average team size).
 Use this as your starting limit.

-While Lucy’s chocolate pileup is very visible, your project pileup has been hidden.
-Speeding up the system doesn’t help at all.
+While Lucy’s chocolate pileup is visible, your project pileup has been hidden.
+Speeding up the system does not help.
 What does help is stopping the line.
 You need to stop more initiatives from entering the In Progress state.
 Generally, teams and leaders need to know that new initiatives can only be pulled when the system is below its limits.

-But how do I get the system back under control?
 Most of your projects are probably going slowly because resources are spread across too many projects at once.
 You need to set clear priorities in your Building column, so that people can focus their energy on clearing out items.
-Sometimes, the best way to start is to simply focus on the items that can be finished the quickest, regardless of business value (see Don Reinertsen’s book, The Principles of Product Development Flow, p131, for more on this).
+Sometimes, the best way to start is to focus on the items that can be finished the fastest, regardless of business value (see Don Reinertsen’s book, The Principles of Product Development Flow, pg, 131, for more details).